-How does a struggling business make it through, and not just survive but actually grow during this difficult time?
+How does a struggling business not just survive but actually grow during a difficult time?
 It all comes down to the decisions you make right now, today.
-Here are six steps you should take now to come out of the recession stronger than when you entered it.
+Here are six steps you can take now to come out of an economic downturn stronger than when you entered it.

 Trimming the fat is more than just eliminating expenses.
-It is about looking at your company’s cash flows and seeing where improvements can be made.
+It’s about looking at your company’s cash flows and seeing where improvements can be made.
 Haphazardly slashing costs can have a negative impact on your business down the road.
 For example, eliminating your marketing and advertising budget could reduce your sales weeks from now.
-It is always less expensive to maintain your current customer base then to try to build a new one.
+It’s always less expensive to maintain your current customer base than to try to build a new one.

 Right-Sizing Your Business